List of recurring The Simpsons characters: Yes Guy

-The Frank Nelson Type (voiced by Dan Castellaneta), also known as "The Yes Guy", first appeared in season ten's episode "Mayored to the Mob" as the maître d'hôtel at the Springfield Dinner Theater.
+The Frank Nelson Type (voiced by Dan Castellaneta), also known as "The Yes Guy", first appeared in the tenth-season episode "Mayored to the Mob" as the maître d'hôtel at the Springfield Dinner Theater.
 He is a character known for bellowing "Ye-e-e-s?!" in a falling, then rising intonation, and appears to be highly eccentric in both his speech and appearance.
-The Yes Guy is a tribute to Frank Nelson, a supporting actor in The Jack Benny Program, I Love Lucy, and Sanford and Son, whose trademark greeting in all his characters was a loud, drawn-out "Ye-e-e-s?!"
+The Yes Guy is a tribute to Frank Nelson, a supporting actor in The Jack Benny Program, I Love Lucy and Sanford and Son, whose trademark greeting in all his characters was a loud, drawn-out "Ye-e-e-s?!"
 Nelson was inexplicably found working behind the service counter of whatever shop Benny or Fred Sanford might be patronizing, and his Springfield counterpart is similar.

 In the Yes Guy's first appearance, Homer asks why his voice is always stretched, and the Yes Guy replies by saying "I had a stro-o-o-oke".
 He also appears in "Homer vs. Dignity".
 He works at Costington's department store, as an executioner at Springfield Penitentiary, and is juror number twelve of the Springfield jury.
 Homer refers to him as "that jerk that goes 'Ye-e-e-es?.
 A Brazilian version of him was seen in "Blame It on Lisa", uttering "Si-i-i-m?!" ("Yes" in Portuguese).

 In a deleted scene of "The Dad Who Knew Too Little", his surname is revealed to be Pettigrew, but this has not been confirmed in any canonical scene.